 The Fund has not commenced operations as of the date of this SAI and therefore does not have any information regarding fees paid to the Administrator to report as of the date of this SAI.

 Securities Lending Agent

 U.S. Bank National Association is the Fund's securities lending agent.
-As of the date of this SAI, the Funds had not commenced operations and therefore did not have any securities lending information to report.
+The Fund is new and did not engage in securities lending as of the date of this SAI.

-PORTFOLIO MANAGER
+PORTFOLIO MANAGERS